BoykovaAntonyna/nikita-kickstarter/README.md

 2. Global install via `npm install -g grunt-devtools`.
 3. Run `grunt-devtools` in a directory with a Gruntfile.
 4. Open Chrome Devtools and find the __Grunt tab__.
 Your grunt tasks should now be accessible from within Chrome.

+## Grunt-Notifications

+You don't like to stare permanently on your console?
+So wouldn’t it be great if your system could notify you when your fresh build is ready to consume or when anything bad happened?
+Meet [grunt-notify](https://github.com/dylang/grunt-notify), an automatic desktop notification service for Grunt using Growl for OS X or Windows, Mountain Lion and Mavericks Notification Center and Notify-Send.
+Just install this plugin via npm and load it in your Gruntfile.

 ## Grunt-Plugins used